borntofrappe/game-development/00 Pong/Pong 4/README.md

 This works as to move the paddle, but it does so regardless of user input.

-To consider user interaction, the code introduces `love.keyboard` and `love.keyboard.isDown`.
-This function accepts as argument a key, similarly to `love.keypressed`.
-It listens continuously for a key press, and returns a boolean describing whether the specific key is being pressed.
+To consider user interaction, refer to `love.keyboard` and `love.keyboard.isDown`.
+The function accepts as argument a key, similarly to `love.keypressed`.
+It listens continuously for a key press and returns a boolean describing whether the specific key is being pressed.

 ```lua
 function love.update(dt)